 The office of membership in the church is not akin to casual, consumerist membership in a country club.
 Members of a church do not join to be served, but to obey Jesus, serve and participate with the church’s communal mission.
 The church is to actively equip members as a priesthood of believers to lead ministry as they have been gifted and empowered by the Holy Spirit.

-While we are a Southern Baptist church plant, we do have a ton of people from all different backgrounds.
-It's pretty amazing how diverse we are, from Catholics and Baptists, to Presbyterians, Charismatics, and even Methodists.
-Jesus has done something wonderful here.
+While we are a Southern Baptist church plant, we do have many people from all different sorts of denominational backgrounds.
+We praise God that has done something wonderful here.

 “Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.”

 New City’s mission is that we exist to glorify God by making disciples through the gospel, in community, and on mission.

 As Christians, we are members of God’s household (Eph.
 2:19) called to function, participate, and minister in a particular place within the body of Christ.
 A healthy body requires that each partner function properly.
 A healthy church requires the same—members who are sacrificially committed and well-equipped to do the works of service that God has prepared in advance for us to do (Eph.
 2:10; 4:12).
 New City Church holds its members in high regard; we expect them to live as missionaries of the Gospel to the culture.
 God, in His sovereignty, placed us in Alma/Bacon County, among these people, in this century, for a reason (Acts 17:26-27).